-5. Liaoning, China
+4. Liaoning, China

 The ship was rebuilt and commissioned for PLAN in September 2012.
-Currently classified as a training ship, Liaoning offers a platform for the Navy to experiment, train and to be familiar with aircraft carrier operations.
+Currently classified as a training ship, Liaoning offers a platform for the Navy to experiment, train and be familiar with aircraft carrier operations.
 Displacing more than 58,000t (full load), Liaoning is capable of carrying around 50 aircraft including fixed-wing planes and helicopters.

-6. INS Vikramaditya, India
+7. INS Vikrant, India

-7. Charles De Gaulle, France
+8. Charles De Gaulle, France

 The first French nuclear-powered surface ship, Charles De Gaulle, is one of the most important flight carriers of France and has been in service since 2001.
 The ship which has a total displacement of 36,000 tons with a 780X103X27.8 feet structure is the only nuclear-powered carrier in service with the navies other than the US Navy.

-With a displacement of 42,500 tonnes, the battleship is capable of carrying 40 fixed-wing aircraft and helicopters including Rafale M, E-2C Hawkeye, Super Étendard, EC725 Caracal, AS532 Cougar, and SA365 Dauphin.
+With a displacement of 42,500 tonnes, the battleship is capable of carrying upto 40 fixed-wing aircraft and helicopters including Rafale M, E-2C Hawkeye, Super Étendard, EC725 Caracal, AS532 Cougar, and SA365 Dauphin.
 The aircraft carrier can attain a maximum speed of 27 knots and it has been provided with two K17 reactors for propulsion.
 Its design has been made keeping in mind the need for a battleship to show versatility and stealth.
-Known for its multirole, the ship is highly combatting friendly, with a both assaulting and carrying role.
+Known for its multirole, the ship is highly combatting friendly, with both assaulting and carrying roles.

-8. Cavour, Italy
+10. Cavour, Italy

-With a 232.6m x 34.5m flight deck, Cavour is capable of accommodating fixed-wing aircraft including AV-8B Harrier and JSF as well as EH101, AB212, NH 90 and SH3D helicopters.
-The 2444 meter aircraft carrier can also hold up to 24 main battle tanks.
+With a 232.6m x 34.5m flight deck, Cavour is capable of accommodating up to 20 aircraft including AV-8B Harrier and JSF as well as EH101, AB212, NH 90 and SH3D helicopters.
+The 244 long aircraft carrier with a beam of 39m can also hold up to 24 main battle tanks.
 Its maximum speed is 16 knots, achieved with help of six diesel generators.

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
-The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.
+The views constitute only the opinions and do not constitute any guidelines or recommendations on any course of action to be followed by the reader.